TDG-Platform/gbdx-auth/README.md

 user_password = your_password
 ```

-Note that if you use `get_session`, the token that is fetched is cached in the ini file under  a `[gbdx_token]` section.
+Note that if you use `get_session`, the token that is fetched is cached in the ini file under  a `[gbdx_token]` section, unless the credentials were pulled from environment variables.
 If this section isn't present, a new token is fetched using your credentials.
 If it is present, we don't ask for a new one.
 Auto refreshing of the token is enabled when using `get_session`, and it will update the cached token on refresh.